arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 Don't be too surprised if this proposal evokes "hey this looks wrong, just plain wrong" reaction. <br />
-After all, ideas we enjoy these days: enumeration from zero, using registers in names, structural programming, mandatory formatting, and even python's approach to defining code blocks with indentation &mdash; all! all of them were met with a storm of criticism.
+After all, ideas we enjoy these days: enumeration from zero, using registers in names, structural programming, mandatory formatting, and even python's approach to defining code blocks with indentation &mdash; every single one of them were met with a storm of criticism.